Addressing the challenges facing

 Our online students receive training and mentorship from faculty and supporting staff to prepare for their online courses.
 They also benefit from an academic advisor who acts as their personal coach from the day they enroll.

-At the Adler School, we take great pride in our diverse student body.
+At Adler University, we take great pride in our diverse student body.
 Students represent a wide range of professional interests, ethnic and cultural backgrounds, and academic and work histories.
 We admit individuals with a record of outstanding academic achievement and a commitment to social responsibility.

 To be considered for admission, an applicant must meet the following criteria: